-Because they are bloody great fun of course!
-Zipping around little back streets, avoiding the worst of the traffic, in a brightly coloured three-wheeler is a great way to get yourself immersed in Thai life!
+Zipping around little backstreets in a brightly coloured three-wheeler is a great way to immerse yourself in Thai life!
 Just be aware of the common scams that unscrupulous tuk tuk drivers try to pull on fresh-faced backpackers.

-Local city buses can be confusing to the uninitiated traveller but they provide an affordable way to get to the further reaches of Thailand’s cities.
+Local city buses provide an affordable way to get to the further reaches of Thailand’s cities.
 It’s heavily recommended that you pick up a route map before you jump on a bus, or follow directions from a trusted local!

 Hiring a scooter or motorcycle in Thailand is almost a rite of passage for backpackers.
-These vehicles allow you the freedom to explore on your own and get to places that are almost impossible to reach with public transport.
-They are super budget-friendly and blasting along the mountain roads in Northern Thailand is a dream come true!
+They allow you the freedom to explore on your own and get to places that are almost impossible to reach with public transport.

-The cost of motorcycle hire will vary depending on where you are in the country and what type of motorbike you want.
-For example, a fully automatic scooter (aka a moped) will be between $5-$10USD per day whereas a fully geared dirt bike (aka A REAL motorbike) might set you back closer to $30USD a day.
+The cost of motorcycle hire will vary depending on where you are and what type of motorbike you want.
+For example, a fully automatic scooter (a.k.a. moped) will cost between $5-10USD per day whereas a fully geared dirt bike might set you back closer to $30USD a day.

-If you are planning on renting the bike for longer than just one day, try your hand at haggling as it is often possible to get reduced rates for weekly or even monthly hire.
+If you are planning on renting the bike for longer than a day, try your hand at haggling as it is often possible to get reduced rates for weekly or even monthly hire.

 Long Distance Transport